 Things I like

 - Greatest variety in settings of any Doctors era: Many other Doctors stories tend to take place on earth.
-Some like 10 and 3 take place largely in the time it was being broadcast in or near enough.
+Some like 10 and 3 take place largely in the time it was being broadcast or near enough.
 Others meanwhile will still take place largely on earth even if its not the same time or location.
-Look at the 7th Doctors era.
-His entire last season takes place on earth even though the stories are mostly set in different time periods, with two stories still taking place in the 1980’s.
+Look at the 7th Doctors era for instance.
+His entire last season takes place on earth, even though the stories are mostly set in different time periods, (with two stories still taking place in the 1980’s.)
 The First Doctors era however has a huge variety in settings.
 We visit so many alien worlds, space stations and even in the stories that are set on earth, there is a much greater variety in time periods.
-There are only two stories that are set largely on then modern earth.
-In this respect I feel the first Doctors era really used the potential of Doctor Who’s premise about a character who can visit any planet at any point in its history better than any other era.
+There are only two stories that are set largely on then modern earth in the entire era.
+In this respect I feel the first Doctors era really used the potential of Doctor Who’s premise, of a character who can visit any planet at any point in its history, better than any other era.

 - Historical stories: The historical stories were sadly never that popular among the viewers and were phased out at the start of Troughton’s era, with Troughton only having one historical story.
-I think this was a shame as the historical stories were always very interesting and indeed stopped the show from falling into a formulaic monster of the week type of series.
+I think this was a shame as the historical stories could be very interesting and stopped the show from falling into a formulaic monster of the week type of series.
 Some of the very best most intelligent Doctor Who stories ever made are actually Historical such as “Marco Polo” and “The Crusades”.

 - The Companions: The first Doctor did have some forgettable companions such as Dodo, but still the companions of his that were great were among the best the show ever had.
 Barbara in particular in my opinion was the greatest companion in the entire history of the series.